emodeco/SSDL/README.md

 We developed the self-supervised deep learning models that achieved fine-grained decoding of continuous valence and arousal values.

-The model fitting and prediction scripts are included under ./model
+The model fitting, prediction and evaluation scripts are included under ./model

 # Licence